Weilheim-Schongau

 Weilheim-Schongau is a Landkreis (district) in the south of Bavaria, Germany.
 Neighboring districts are (from the north clockwise) Landsberg, Starnberg, Bad Tölz-Wolfratshausen, Garmisch-Partenkirchen and Ostallgäu.

 Geography

 The district is located in the northern foothills of the Alps.
 The main rivers of the district are the Lech and the Ammer.
-The Ammersee and the Starnberger See are at the northern boundary of the district.
+The Ammersee and the Starnberger See lakes are at the northern boundary of the district.